 Overnight Location: The majority of departures will stay overnight in Mishima.
-Due to hotel availability, some departures may stay overnight in Gotemba.
+Due to hotel availability, some departures may stay overnight in the wider Fuji area.

 For May departures only: Instead of visiting Itchiku Kubota Art Museum, a visit to Fuji Shibazakura Festival has been included.
 This is the best time of the year and one of the most scenic places in Japan to see the pink moss phlox in full bloom.
 Please note that the flowers' bloom is weather dependent.